FBI lies and says that online gambling is illegal

 Ah, so gambling online isn't against the law after all!
 Right after she said it was.

-Notice another difference between the FBI's statement and the U.S. Attorney's: Hanaway started out by parroting the FBI's line about all online gambling being illegal, but because she was in a congressional hearing, she was forced to try to defend that position.
+Notice another difference between the FBI's statement and the U.S. Attorney's: Hanaway being in a congressional hearing, was forced to try to defend that position.
 By contrast, the FBI just slapped some crap up on a web page and got the last word.
 No one got to ask them any questions.

 Attorney I. Nelson Rose weighed in on this too: "The DOJ are waging a war of intimidation and trying to scare everyone…they’re not going after players….they can’t go after players…there is no federal crime of making illegal bets." (source)